About Twin Otter World

 Mike had a deep interest in all aircraft types and their production histories but his passion was de Havilland Canada post-war types and in particular the DHC-6 Twin-Otter.
 He amassed a huge collection of photographs, slides and articles about the type and this forms the basis of this web-site that has been created in his memory.

 Mike was also very interested in the Canadian Civil Aircraft Register and spent many hours recording and building a history of such.
 This research has been passed to his joint-collaborator and we hope to see it on another web-site at a future date.

 Your support through donations, and advertising make this website possible.

 Advertising on Twin Otter World

 From my side, advertising keeps this place going.
 From yours, it allows you to put your organization in front of the biggest single Twin Otter audience there is.
 You can see that most of the top names in the business are already here.
-Joining them is easy, and can cost as little as $50.00 a month for a half line, or $85.00 a month for a full line (both minimum 12 mo's commitment).
+Contact the Editor for details.

 Subscribe to the Blog Section of Twin Otter World

 Just like before, the blog section can be sent to you via email whenever it is updated.
 Everything else on the website, including the operator files, the production roster, and hopefully some new features you can only see on the website directly.